 2. Group pages by purpose

 Based on your research and business goals, you’re ready to start organizing the main pages you’ll need into a clear site structure.
-Start by grouping pages based on purpose — that is, what are the major jobs or goals of that page?
+Start by grouping pages based on purpose.
+What are the major jobs or goals of that page?

 Common purpose-based groups include: